xcodeOn1/APK-DUMP/README.md

 # APK-DUMP
-APK-DUMP Script dump android app be ssh .
+APK-DUMP Script dump android app by ssh .

 # what new in this script :
 - without USB .